comunica/website/pages/docs/1_query/1_getting_started/1_query_cli.md

       --httpRetryDelay          The number of milliseconds to wait between fetch retries                                                                [number]
       --httpRetryOnServerError  If fetch should be retried on 5xx server error responses, instead of being resolved.                                   [boolean]
       --unionDefaultGraph       If the default graph should also contain the union of all named graphs                                                 [boolean]
+      --noCache                 If the cache should be disabled                                                                                        [boolean]
   -p, --proxy                   Delegates all HTTP traffic through the given proxy (e.g. http://myproxy.org/?uri=)                                      [string]
       --listformats             Prints the supported MIME types                                                                                        [boolean]
       --explain                 Print the query plan                                                         [string] [choices: "parsed", "logical", "physical"]